 The taller and heavier the wardrobe, the more important it is to anchor it to the wall.
 This will eliminate any danger of the wardrobe becoming unbalanced and falling over.
 This information is vital, especially for those on a budget who might be purchasing a pre-owned or antique wardrobe.

 It is especially important in homes with young children who like to climb and pull on things as they could endanger themselves by unintentionally unbalancing this large piece of furniture.
-Therefore, safely anchoring your wardrobe is crucial, even if it means sacrificing linen closet space elsewhere in the home.
+Therefore, safely anchoring your wardrobe is crucial, even if it means sacrificing linen storage space elsewhere in the home.

 Wardrobes were the traditional choice for clothes storage before closets became a standard feature of new-build homes.
 This means that there are many beautiful antique wardrobes on the market that can provide a vintage flavor to your bedroom, even if your budget is limited.

 A wardrobe that comes with a clothes rod preinstalled is the best choice.
 You might be tempted by a wardrobe without a clothes rod, reasoning that you can easily install one.
-This information can cause some problems, as it may be difficult to install and the sizing may be off.
+This information can cause some problems, as it may be difficult to install, and the sizing may be off.

 Because some antique wardrobes predate clothes hangers, they might not be large enough for clothes to hang freely from the rod.
 Like reach-in closets, wardrobes must be at least 24 inches deep to accommodate hanging clothes, or you’ll need to be creative with hooks and other storage solutions.